 Insulation takes space.
 How much depends on the insulating performance of the material used.
 Rigid foams made of polyurethane insulate better than any other commercially available insulating material.
 This saves space, provides for thin solutions and even allows for more living space.
 Insulation effectiveness is a function of the type and thickness of the material used to make it.
-In this context, the lower the thermal conductivity (λ) of the material, the better its insulating performance.
+In this context, the lower the thermal conductivity ( $\lambda$ ) of the material, the better its insulating performance.

 Against this backdrop, rigid polyurethane foam possesses a unique advantage.
-Of all the commercially available insulating

-Figure 2: Comparison of thermal conductivity of common insulation materials materials, it exhibits the lowest value at 0.024 watt per meter per degree Kelvin4.
+Of all the commercially available insulating materials, it exhibits the lowest value at 0.018 watt per meter per degree Kelvin4.
 Other insulating materials, such as polystyrene, rock wool, glass wool or hemp fibers, display significantly higher thermal conductivity values.